-The on-line S-100 Registry under development by the IHO consists of five types of Registers:
+The on-line S-100 Registry under development by the IHO consists of up to five four types of Registers:

 - Feature Concept Dictionary Register,

 - Portrayal Register,

-- · Metadata Register,
+- Metadata Register, Metadata Register

 - Product Specifications Register,

 - Data Producer Code Register.

-The Feature Concept, Portrayal and Metadata Registers are, in effect, managed lists or dictionaries of items.
+The Feature Concept, and, Portrayal and Metadataand Metadata Registers are, in effect, managed lists or dictionaries of items.
 Selections from these three Registers are used to define Feature and Portrayal Catalogues used in individual product specifications.
 The Product Specification Register is a list of S-100 based product specifications created by recognized organizations describing meta-information about the content, purpose, version, location and availability of those product specifications.